 Students requesting that their records remain confidential should be aware that no information will be given out to anyone, including immediate family members and potential employers, regarding any information about the student.
 Students with confidentiality are not able to obtain information concerning their own records unless they inquire in person or by writing a request which includes their signature.

-Students who have requested that their information remain confidential and who withdraw or graduate from the college should be aware that their information will remain confidential and will not be released without the signature and expressed consent of that student.
+Students who have requested that their information remain confidential and who withdraw or graduate from the university should be aware that their information will remain confidential and will not be released without the signature and expressed consent of that student.